Aruksa/Event_Seeker/README.md

   Users can post their unique events with titles, start and end dates, descriptions, and categories.

   - Users can perform full CRUD operations on events they’ve created.
+  - Users can see who is attending these events.
   - Events include scoring details with a breakdown into categories: **Interested**, **Going**, and **Not Going**.

 - **Comprehensive Search and Filter**

-  - **General Event Search**: Users can search all available events using keywords, start and end dates, and categories.
+  - **General Event Search**: Users can search all available events using titles, start and end dates, and locations.
   - **User-Specific Event Search**: Users can filter their own events for easy management.
-  - Events can be sorted based on scores and other parameters for a personalized experience.

-- **Event Ratings and Reviews**
-  Each event page displays ratings and individual reviews, allowing users to give feedback and see event popularity.

 - **Optimized Search and Infinite Scroll**

-  - **Elasticsearch Integration**: Built on a distributed database with Elasticsearch and PostgreSQL for scalable and efficient search capabilities, handling over 1 million indexed events.
+  - **Elasticsearch Integration**: Built using Elasticsearch and PostgreSQL for scalable and efficient search capabilities, handling over 1 million indexed events.
-  - **Infinite Scroll**: Provides a seamless user experience by loading events gradually as users scroll.
+  - **Infinite Scroll**: Provides a seamless user experience by loading 50 events per scroll.
   - **Debouncer**: Minimizes requests to the server, enhancing performance and reducing load.

 - **Scalable Database and Indexing**